If you have an enquiring mind, excellent communication skills and a methodical approach to work, a career as a forensic scientist may be for you

-Forensic scientists provide impartial scientific evidence for use in courts of law to support the prosecution or defence in criminal and civil investigations.
+As a forensic scientist you'll provide impartial scientific evidence for use in courts of law to support the prosecution or defence in criminal and civil investigations.

-They are primarily concerned with searching for and examining contact trace material associated with crimes.
+You'll be primarily concerned with searching for and examining contact trace material associated with crimes.
 This material can include:

-- blood and other body fluids;
+- blood and other body fluids

-- fibres from clothing;
+- fibres from clothing

-- paint and glass fragments;
+- paint and glass fragments

-- tyre marks;
+- tyre marks

 - flammable substances used to start fires.